Cycling For Weight Loss: Is 30 Minutes a Day Enough?

-"It is possible to lose weight from cycling 30 minutes a day," Jennifer Chew, MPT, MSc, an NASM-certified personal trainer and weight loss specialist, told POPSUGAR.
-Thirty minutes of cycling burns 200 calories on average, although that number depends on a few factors, including your weight, the intensity of your workout, and the resistance, Chew explained.
+"It is possible to lose weight from cycling 30 minutes a day," Jennifer Chew, MPT, MSc, an NASM-certified personal trainer and weight loss specialist, tells POPSUGAR.
+Thirty minutes of cycling burns 200 calories on average, although that number depends on a few factors, including your weight, the intensity of your workout, and the resistance, Chew explains.

 If you're looking to burn the maximum number of calories you can in those 30 minutes, there are a couple of ways to make that happen:

 - Up your resistance.
-"The easiest way is definitely to increase resistance," Chew said.
+"The easiest way is definitely to increase resistance," Chew says.
 "Cardio is like resistance training.
 You need to use progressive overload principles to get better and to avoid plateaus."
-June Sayer, an ACE-certified personal trainer and group fitness instructor agreed, adding that there are benefits to even slowing down your pace but upping your resistance during your 30-minute workout.
+June Sayer, an ACE-certified personal trainer and group fitness instructor agrees, adding that there are benefits to even slowing down your pace but upping your resistance during your 30-minute workout.

-"When you're pairing a strength training regimen with cardiovascular activity, [like cycling], your body composition will change significantly by increasing calorie burn and muscle mass," Krystal Goodman, an NCSF-certified personal trainer and coach at Orangetheory, told POPSUGAR.
-Goodman explained that the combination of elevating your heart rate through cycling and adding in that strength-training component will "give you the real bang for your buck" when it comes to fat burn and weight loss.
-Chew agreed, noting that increased muscle mass "promotes better metabolism," which ultimately allows your body to lose weight more sustainably.
+"When you're pairing a strength training regimen with cardiovascular activity [like cycling], your body composition will change significantly by increasing calorie burn and muscle mass," Krystal Goodman, an NCSF-certified personal trainer and coach at Orangetheory, tells POPSUGAR.
+Goodman explains that the combination of elevating your heart rate through cycling and adding in that strength-training component will "give you the real bang for your buck" when it comes to fat burn and weight loss.
+Chew agrees, noting that increased muscle mass "promotes better metabolism," which ultimately allows your body to lose weight more sustainably.

 A combination of cardio and strength training, paired with a healthy diet, should help you get results.
-But the diet is key: "At the end of the day, the most important point to losing weight is daily caloric intake versus daily caloric expenditure," Chew said.
-"If you are constantly eating less calories than you are burning, you will lose weight."
+But the diet is key: "At the end of the day, the most important point to losing weight is daily caloric intake versus daily caloric expenditure," Chew says.
+"If you are constantly eating fewer calories than you are burning, you will lose weight."